openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 The provided plugin class also has several fields:

-* `m_backend` - a backend engine that is used to perform actual computations for network inference.
+* `m_backend` - a backend engine that is used to perform actual computations for model inference.
 For `Template` plugin `ov::runtime::Backend` is used which performs computations using OpenVINO™ reference implementations.
 * `m_waitExecutor` - a task executor that waits for a response from a device about device tasks completion.
 * `m_cfg` of type `Configuration`: